vega/editor/README.md

 The **Vega editor** is a web application for authoring and testing [Vega](https://github.com/vega/vega) and [Vega-Lite](https://vega.github.io/vega-lite) visualizations.
 It includes a number of example specifications that showcase both the visual encodings and interaction techniques.
 It is deployed at https://vega.github.io/editor/.

+A back-end service at https://vega.now.sh/ has been integrated which lets a user log in through GitHub so that user can access his/her personal gists.
+To contribute to editor-backend, one can contribute here: https://github.com/vega/editor-backend.

 ## Editor is stuck

 You can reset the Vega Editor by going to https://vega.github.io/editor/#/reset and clicking the reset button.
 This will reset the saved editor state.